-If you are experiencing the annoying symptoms of cold, then you definitely need a natural healing process that can combat cold.
+If you are experiencing the annoying symptoms of cold, then you need a natural healing process that can combat cold.

 Although there is no immediate cure for cold, however some natural home remedies for cold was found to be effective and helps in reducing the symptoms.

 Practically, everyone would have battled with cold and flu at some point in time.
-According to the Centers for Disease Control and Prevention (CDC), every year in the United States adults on average have two times cold in a year.
+According to the Centers for Disease Control and Prevention (CDC), every year in the United States, adults, on average, have two times cold in a year.

-Moreover, according to another research, it has been estimated that on average adults are getting 4 to 6 times colds in a year, while children are suffering 6 to 8 times colds in a year.
+Moreover, according to another research, it has been estimated that on average, adults are getting 4 to 6 times colds in a year, while children are suffering 6 to 8 times colds in a year.

-The initial stage of colds are sore throat and runny nose followed by coughing and sneezing.
+The initial stage of colds are a sore throat and runny nose followed by coughing and sneezing.
 Most people get recovery from the cold within 7-10 days.

 There are plenty of quick and natural home remedies for cold that can alleviate your symptoms to some extent.
 But, we will stick with the 13 most effective natural home remedies for cold.

 Use garlic for cold